Einstein's Equivalence principle for superpositions of gravitational fields and quantum reference frames: Abstract

 \section{Abstract}

-The Principle of Equivalence, stating that all laws of physics take their special-relativistic form in any and every local inertial frame, lies at the core of General Relativity.
+The Einstein Equivalence Principle (EEP), stating that all laws of physics take their special-relativistic form in any local inertial (classical) reference frame, lies at the core of general relativity.
 Because of its fundamental status, this principle could be a very powerful guide in formulating physical laws at regimes where both gravitational and quantum effects are relevant.
-The formulation of the Principle of Equivalence implicitly presupposes that the reference frames are abstracted from classical systems (classical rods and clocks) and that the spacetime background is well defined.
-It is unclear whether it will continue to hold when quantum systems, which can be in a superposition or entangled with other physical systems, are taken as reference frames, and in a superposition of classical spacetime structures.
-Here, we tackle both questions by introducing a relational formalism to describe quantum systems in a superposition of curved spacetimes.
-We build a unitary transformation to the quantum reference frame associated to a quantum system in curved spacetime, and in a superposition of curved spacetimes.
-In both cases, a quantum reference frame can be found such that the metric looks locally minkowskian.
-As a consequence, one cannot distinguish, with a local measurement, whether the spacetime is flat or curved, or in a superposition of such spacetimes.
-This transformation identifies a Quantum Local Inertial Frame (QLIF).

-We also find a spacetime path-integral which encodes the dynamics of a quantum particle in spacetime, and show that the state of a freely-falling particle can be expressed as an infinite sum of all possible classical geodesics.
-We then build the quantum reference frame transformation to the Fermi normal coordinates of such freely-falling quantum particle, and show that the metric in the frame of the particle is locally minkowskian.

-These results extend the Principle of Equivalence to quantum reference frames in a superposition of gravitational fields.
-Verifying this principle may pave a fruitful path to establishing solid conceptual grounds for a future theory of quantum gravity.
+The formulation of the EEP only holds when both matter systems and gravity are classical, and we do not know whether we should abandon or modify it when we consider quantum systems in a\,--\,possibly nonclassical\,--\,gravitational field.
+Here, we propose that the EEP is valid for a broader class of reference frames, namely Quantum Reference Frames (QRFs) associated to quantum systems.
+By imposing certain restrictions on the type of nonclassicality of the gravitational field, we develop a framework that enables us to formulate an extension of the EEP for such gravitational fields.
+This means that the EEP is valid in a much wider set of physical situations than what it is currently applied to, including those in which the gravitational field is in a quantum superposition state.